Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Targets who don't anticipate the offer, and who receive the offer suddenly and with a short timeline for acceptance, are less able to conduct investigations that might reveal the opportunity to be a trap.
 Organizational psychopaths know this, and some might exploit it.

 Probably the most significant indicator of a trap is difficulty in obtaining objective advice about the accepting the opportunity.
 If the time-scale for a response to a request for advice is too short, or if potential advisers are wary of providing wisdom about the opportunity, then question the opportunity closely.
-First in this series Go to top Top Next issue: Gratuitous Complexity as a Type III Error Next Issue
+Career Opportunity or Career Trap: I First issue in this series Go to top Top Next issue: Gratuitous Complexity as a Type III Error Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info